sumgup/MySecondLife/_posts/2019-11-07-DocumentingInterviews.md

 ## Are you using any Fitness App or Tracker?

-theShe wears an Apple Watch and prior to that Fitbit.
+She wears an Apple Watch and prior to that Fitbit.
 She tracks the number of steps as a figure out if a daily goal is met.

 ## What happens when you don't reach your goal?